Lincoln Yards (development): History

 Revised plans, released in January 2019, no longer included the stadium but instead incorporated more green space, roughly doubling the amount of space previously dedicated to parks.
 Ten aldermen out of the city's 50 aldermen declared their opposition to financing the revised project with $900 million of tax increment financing, arguing that more affordable housing should be provided on-site.
 However, with these changes to the plan, the development moved forward.

 In April 2019, Mayor-elect Lori Lightfoot told the Chicago Sun-Times that her staff would, during her first post-election weekend, spend time examining the city's 600-page agreement with Sterling Bay regarding the development, believing that the city could reach a better deal.
 Later that month the Chicago City Council approved plans for Lincoln Yards, including a tax increment financing agreement.

 In 2019, a lawsuit filed against using over 1.3 billion dollars of TIF funds to pay for the development was filed but was unsuccessful.

-In 2019, Mayor Lightfoot announced that an advisory council may monitor the site and proposed developments.
+In 2019, then-Mayor Lightfoot announced that an advisory council may monitor the site and proposed developments.